VectorCell/checksum-passthru/README.md

 There seems to be serious problems with the included sha384sum and sha512sum programs in Rasbpian.

-xxhpass is included as a shell script for convenience, but it just piggy-backs on [xxhsum](https://github.com/Cyan4973/xxHash), so it suffers a bit of a performance penalty (less pronounced for large data sets).
+xxhump is included as a shell script for convenience, but it just piggy-backs on [xxhsum](https://github.com/Cyan4973/xxHash), so it suffers a bit of a performance penalty (less pronounced for large data sets).
 It's still way faster than any of the other hashing programs, though.

+md5ump, sha1sump, etc. are included, but the preferred program to use is sump.

 Travis CI builds: